carpentries-incubator/python-humanities-lesson/episodes/05-loops-and-functions.md

     texts_year.to_csv(filename)
 ```

-The text between the two sets of triple double quotes is called a docstring and
+The text between the two sets of triple quotes is called a docstring and
 contains the documentation for the function.
 It does nothing when the function
 is running and is therefore not necessary, but it is good practice to include
 docstrings as a reminder of what the code does.
 Docstrings in functions also